-Check out my client Roman’s transformation where he put on a whole bunch of muscle
+Check out my client Seth’s transformation where he put on a whole bunch of muscle

 Terms like ripped and shredded make us picture what is usually a very muscular person that is super lean.